raewtf/raewtf.github.io/_posts/2024-10-01-rowbot-rally-manual.md

 ## Synopsis

-> *"Team up with a mechanical pal and row for the gold in the annual Fish Bowl!"*
+> *Team up with a mechanical pal and row for the gold in the annual Fish Bowl!*

 Not too long ago, boat racing was a sport for everybody!
 Whether you were a rowing pro or just a novice, it was an activity that anyone could celebrate.
 The annual Fish Bowl was a town institution, pitting the best rowers up against each other in a high-stakes racing tournament - the winner bringing home a big trophy, and of course, infinite bragging rights.